Adaptive ratchets and the evolution of molecular complexity: Immune recognition

-\paragraph{Evolution of immune recognition.} Our minimal dynamics model has three characteristics: (i)~Infections by a given pathogen (antigen) induce the affinity maturation of antibodies targeting $g$ distinct epitopes.
-Functional binding, leading to neutralization of the antigen, is described by a Hill recognition function, as given by Eq.~(\ref{Hill}).
-The antibodies produced by an infection at time $t_0$ are assigned an initial affinity $\Delta G_\alpha (t_0) = \Delta G_i = \Delta G_{50} + 2\ep_0$ to their cognate epitopes ($\alpha = 1, \dots, g$). (ii)~Antigenic drift is a Poisson process that changes epitope sequences with a point substitution rate $\rho$; each epitope mutation has a reduced affinity effect $\ep_0 = \Delta \Delta G / k_BT$.
-Antigenic drift generates time-dependent affinities $\Delta G_\alpha (t)$ ($\alpha = 1, \dots, g$). (iii)~Exposure of an individual to the evolving antigen is an independent Poisson process with rate $\tau^{-1}$.
-For an exposure event at time $t$, we evaluate the recognition function \EQ R (t) = 1 - \prod_{\alpha = 1}^g \left(1-\frac{1}{ 1+\exp[\Delta G_{50} - \Delta G_\alpha (t)]}\right). \EE Neutralization by activation of immune memory occurs with probability $R(t)$, assuming that each epitope is an independent and sufficient channel for recognition of the antigen.
+Our minimal dynamics model has three characteristics: (i)~Functional binding of antibodies to an antigenic epitope leads to neutralization of the antigen.
+The neutralization probability $R$ is described by a Hill recognition function depending on the reduced binding affinity $\Delta G / (k_BT)$, as given by Eq.~(\ref{Hill})~\cite{hobson1972titersprotection, coudeville2010titersprotection}. (ii)~An infection at time $t_0$ targets $a$ epitopes with initially equal affinities, $\Delta G_\alpha (t_0) / (k_BT) = \Delta G_i / (k_BT) = \Delta G_{50} / (k_BT) + 2\ep_0$ ($\alpha = 1, \dots, g$).
+This sets the entropy $S(z) = \log g$ and the recognition complexity $g_r = g$. (iii)~Antigenic drift is a Poisson process that changes epitope sequences with a point substitution rate $\rho$; each epitope mutation reduces the affinity by a constant amount, $\ep_0 = \Delta \Delta G / k_BT$.
+Thus, antigenic drift generates time-dependent affinities $\Delta G_\alpha (t)$ ($\alpha = 1, \dots, g$). (iv)~Exposure of an individual to the evolving antigen is an independent Poisson process with rate $\tau^{-1}$.
+For an exposure event at time $t$, we evaluate the recognition function \EQ R (t) = 1 - \prod_{\alpha = 1}^g \left(1-\frac{1}{ 1+\exp \left [\frac{1}{k_BT} (\Delta G_{50} - \Delta G_\alpha (t)) \right ]}\right). \EE Neutralization by activation of immune memory occurs with probability $R(t)$, given that each epitope is an independent and sufficient channel for recognition of the antigen~\cite{koel2013singlemutation}.
 A full secondary infection occurs with probability $\Delta R (t) = 1 - R(t)$, resetting all affinities to $\Delta G_0$.
-Here we assume that significant updating of the immune response by affinity maturation occurs only after full infections.
-Additionally, exposure events that occur between full infection events can boost antibody titers against the corresponding pathogens unevenly~\cite{zarnitsyna2016multiepitope}.
-However, this does not affect our results that rely on the underlying immunological memory rather than on sera antibody titers.
+Here we assume that significant updating of the immune response repertoire occurs only after full infections.
+Additionally, exposure events that occur between full infection events can boost serum antibody titers against the corresponding pathogen~\cite{zarnitsyna2016multiepitope}.
+However, this does not affect our results, which rely on memory response rather than on serum antibodies.

+We simulate long-term affinity trajectories $(\Delta G_1, \dots, \Delta G_g) (t)$ for the joint dynamics of antigenic drift and exposures.
+The effective speed of antigenic evolution, $\kappa \equiv \rho \tau$, is given by the expected number of mutations per epitope between subsequent exposures.
+We record the steady-state average antigenic fitness component $F_r (g, \kappa) = f_0 \langle \Delta R \rangle (g, \kappa)$; this quantity is proportional to the fitness cost of infections.
+Together with a complexity cost of the form $F_c (g) = - c_0 g$, we obtain a minimal host fitness function of the form~(2).